Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Verify before deploying

 Always paste Gemini-generated formulas into a test cell and verify against a known output before deploying them in production spreadsheets.
-Gemini does not flag uncertainty in its outputs, so the responsibility to verify accuracy is on you.
+Gemini may return formulas or analysis without clearly communicating its level of confidence, so the responsibility to verify accuracy is on you.

 How Reliable Are Google Meet's AI Features?